Meno96/urbe-auction/README.md

 ## 🚀&nbsp; How it's suppose to work?

-The platform is based on the sale of NFTs that represent real objects, whoever appropriates the NFT at auction has the right to receive the object in question, and thanks to the blockchain this process is completely transparent.
+The platform is based on the sale of NFTs that represent real objects, whoever wins the auction for the NFT has the right to receive the corresponding object, and thanks to the blockchain this process is completely transparent.

 The whole thing is based on two smart contracts (which can be seen in the Hardhat repo):
 * UrbEVehicleNft: manages the various Nfts, there is the possibility to add any type of Nft to the collection when you want.